ReagentX/imessage-exporter/imessage-exporter/README.md

         For iOS, specify a path to the root of an unencrypted backup directory If omitted, the default directory is ~/Library/Messages/chat.db

+-r, --attachment-root <path/to/attachments>
+        Specify an optional custom path to look for attachments in.
+        Only use this if attachments are stored separately from the database's default location.
+        The default location is ~/Library/Messages/Attachments

 -a, --platform <macOS, iOS>
         Specify the platform the database was created on If omitted, the platform type is determined automatically